-Jack Phillips, a Colorado native and cake artist, opened Masterpiece Cakeshop in 1993 and has joyfully served the community of Lakewood, Colorado for the last 23 years.
+Jack Phillips, a Colorado native and cake artist, opened Masterpiece Cakeshop in 1993 and has served the community of Lakewood, Colorado for more than 20 years.
 In his years of business, Jack has been a part of major milestone events for many in the community.
-He’s watched families grow from young couples requesting wedding cakes to parents requesting graduation cakes for their children.
+He’s watched families grow from young couples requesting wedding cakes to parents ordering graduation cakes for their children.

-As a Christian, Jack knows that God can work as He chooses, including using small bakeries like Masterpiece Cakeshop to do His work. “[God] has chosen this bakery to do a lot of different things that we had never planned and that we would never want to stop,” he said.
-Jack’s faith motivates how he operates his business, but he would one day find out that the State of Colorado could force him to strip every ounce of his faith out of his business.
+As a Christian, Jack knows that God can work as He chooses, including using small cake shops like his to do God's work. “[God] has chosen this bakery to do a lot of different things that we had never planned and that we would never want to stop,” he said.
+Jack’s faith motivates how he operates his business, but he would one day find out that the State of Colorado would order him to strip his faith out of his business.

-In July 2012, two men came into Jack’s bakery requesting a wedding cake for their same-sex ceremony.
-In an exchange lasting only a few seconds, Jack declined the request, saying he could not create cakes for same-sex wedding ceremonies.
-Jack offered to make the couple any other type of baked good or sell them a pre-made cake, but, because of his faith, he could not make a cake promoting a same-sex wedding ceremony.
+In July 2012, two men came into Jack’s cakeshop requesting a custom wedding cake celebrating their same-sex marriage.
+In a very brief exchange, Jack politely declined the request, saying that he could not design cakes for same-sex weddings, but offering to design them custom cakes for other occasions or to sell them anything else in his shop.

-Infuriated, the two men stormed out of the store.
-Shortly after, Jack started to receive phone calls from people threatening and harassing him because of his decision to not use his artistic talents to make a cake celebrating the couple’s same-sex marriage.
+Shortly after that, Jack started to receive phone calls from people threatening and harassing him because of his decision to not use his artistic talents to design a cake celebrating a view of marriage that conflicts with his faith.
 Instead of responding in anger, Jack saw the calls as an invitation to prayer: “[The phone calls] give me an opportunity to pray for people I wouldn’t know.”

 Alliance Defending Freedom (ADF) attorneys and ADF allied attorneys came to Jack’s defense when the couple filed a complaint with the Colorado Civil Rights Commission for sexual orientation discrimination.
 Even after explaining to the commission that it wasn’t the people Jack objected to, it was the message the cake would send about marriage, an administrative law judge ruled against Jack in December 2013, saying that designing and creating cakes for same-sex wedding ceremonies are not speech protected by the First Amendment.
-The commission also ordered Jack and his staff to create cakes for same-sex wedding celebrations, go through a “re-education” program, implement new policies to comply with the commission’s order, and file quarterly “compliance” reports for two years to show that Jack has completely eliminated his religious beliefs form his business.
+The commission ordered Jack and his staff to either violate Jack's faith by designing custom wedding cakes that celebrate same-sex marriages or stop designing all wedding cakes, which was approximately 40% of Jack's business.
+In addition, Jack was ordered to "reeducate" his staff by teaching them that he was wrong to operate his business consistently with his faith.
+The state also required Jack to file quarterly “compliance” reports telling the government every time that he declines a custom cake request and explaining the reasons why.

 Share this page